The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 And do you believe that the new law should help you to quit?

-Uh have I fallen off the wagon sometimes?
+Have I fallen off the wagon sometimes?

 Yes.

-The uh am I a daily smoker, a constant smoker?
+Am I a daily smoker, a constant smoker?

 No.

-Uh I don't do it in front of my kids.
+I don't do it in front of my kids.

-Oh, yeah, it's a laughing matter when Obama messes the laughing matter with Boehner.
+Oh, yeah, it's a laughing matter.

-Do you think maybe you want to stop?
+When Obama messes, the laughing matter with Boehner, you think maybe you want to stop?

-You think maybe you're responsible for people dying with cancer.
+You think maybe you're responsible for people dying with cancer?

 What do you have to say for yourself, Mr. Speaker?

-I can't say screw up, Mr. President.
+I can't say I screw up.

 He's trying.